-According to the U.S. Department of Housing and Urban Development, the fair market rent in Boston for the fiscal year 2022 — which began in July — is $1,826 for a one bedroom and $2,205 for a two-bedroom.
+According to the U.S. Department of Housing and Urban Development, the fair market rent in Boston for the fiscal year 2022 was $1,826 for a one bedroom and $2,205 for a two-bedroom.

 Most landlords in Greater Boston require new tenants to pay first and last month's rent, along with a security deposit.
 That can add up to a large sum.

 You should know what fees are standard before you agree to pay anything:

 Some landlords also ask tenants to pay a broker's fee, which only can be charged by a licensed real estate broker or salesperson.

 Adam Hoole, a paralegal in Greater Boston Legal Services' housing unit, recommends tenants attempt to negotiate with their landlords to pay some or all of this fee.